Zcoin (XZC) Price Hits $4.23 on Major Exchanges

-Zcoin (CURRENCY:XZC) traded 5.5% lower against the dollar during the one day period ending at 9:00 AM Eastern on September 4th.
-Zcoin has a market cap of $47.66 million and approximately $6.00 million worth of Zcoin was traded on exchanges in the last 24 hours.
-One Zcoin coin can currently be purchased for about $4.23 or 0.00022429 BTC on major cryptocurrency exchanges.
-In the last week, Zcoin has traded 14.2% higher against the dollar.
+Zcoin (CURRENCY:XZC) traded down 5.5% against the dollar during the 1-day period ending at 17:00 PM Eastern on September 7th.
+Zcoin has a market capitalization of $47.66 million and $6.00 million worth of Zcoin was traded on exchanges in the last day.
+One Zcoin coin can currently be purchased for approximately $4.23 or 0.00022429 BTC on major cryptocurrency exchanges.
+In the last seven days, Zcoin has traded up 14.2% against the dollar.

 About Zcoin